 Need Help Now?

-Are you homeless?
+Are you experiencing homelessness?
 If so, you are not alone.
-This year, as many as two million different people will find themselves without a regular place to stay.
+This year, almost 2 million people will find themselves without housing in the United States.
 Resources are available to help you with shelter, health care and other needs.
 This page can direct you to assistance in your community.

 - Shelters & other homeless services